superrnovae/ryzentosh/README.md

 ## Fixing Memory Errors

 CustomMemory.plist is included, but is disabled by default.
-It is advised to follow the official [**docs**](https://dortania.github.io/OpenCore-Post-Install/universal/memory.html) to remove the error.
+You can follow the instructions in the [**guide**](https://dortania.github.io/OpenCore-Post-Install/universal/memory.html) to remove the error.

-Ports populated in current build: DIMMA2 and DIMMB2 as specified in [**official manual**](https://download.msi.com/archive/mnu_exe/mb/E7C02v1.5.pdf) by MSI.
+Ports populated in the current build: DIMMA2 and DIMMB2 as specified in [**official manual**](https://download.msi.com/archive/mnu_exe/mb/E7C02v1.5.pdf) by MSI.

 Current Values:
  - DataWidth: 64 bits